 Some people with severe diabetic disease will qualify for an external insulin pump.
 When your doctor prescribes an insulin pump, Part B will cover the pump and the pump supplies, including the insulin used in the pump.

 This is an important distinction because people with Medigap plans that pay 20% can get this insulin at no cost.
-Medicare covers 80% and your Medigap plan pays the other 20%.
+Medicare covers 80% and most Medigap plans, like Plan G, will pay the other 20%.
 This can sometimes be very cost effective compared to insulin you inject yourself, which you must purchase under your Part D coverage.

 What Medicare Part D Covers for Diabetes

 Medicare Part D covers many different anti-diabetic drugs for maintaining sugar levels.
 This is perhaps the most important coverage to many diabetics, especially if they are insulin-dependent.

 Part D does cover both oral diabetes medications and insulins.
 For some people though, the medications can still be quite expensive.
 Many diabetes medications are still under patent, which means there is no generic drug available.